terekcampbell/browserGame/README.md

 * Focus on progression of technologies in metal similar to most games, stone, bronze, iron, etc.
 * Take place in an mythical world, but keep to real world science as much as possible
 * Progression of collected foods, not just searching for "food" but actually take an approach such as foraging (fruits, nuts), farm (various crops), hunting?
+* Have berries go bad?
 * Domestication of animals?
 * Similarly, I could do something similar with wood and/or stone?
 Perhaps not those, but different qualities of iron, wrought iron, cast iron, mild and low carbon steel, higher-carbon steels.
 * I'd like the game to be educational in how things are made
 * Possibly a text based storyline, I don't want any graphical portions currently
 * Possibly have a form of "research"?
 Would be on a separate timer as actionable things and you would "ponder" different technologies until you figure out certain aspects of them
 * Require the player to "ponder" multiple different aspects of a technology to fully "unlock"/understand it.
 ** After a pondering phase, you could have to practice what you thought about, which would cost resources.
-Likely fail at first, then ponder more, practice more, each time increasing the liklihood of unlocking the tech.
+Likely fail at first, then ponder more, practice more, each time increasing the likelihood of unlocking the tech.
 * Once the player creates an item, such as a certain quality forge, they keep that item permanantly.
 But in order to progress, they have to create lots of similar "stations".
 * Require the player to sharpen tools at various times to maintain efficiency?
 * Have items break irreparably sometimes?
 * Find cave to live in at first?
 Make huts later on.
 Protection from weather?
 What would the purpose be?
-Storage of resourcses?
+Storage of resources?
 Defenses from animals?
 * ~~Move to VC~~

 # Notes on tools: